 In the world of robofirms it turns out to be natural to provide robots with access to social institutions that previously were only needed by humans.

-Social institutions do not appear because we are people and physiologically a person cannot live without banks, contracts, and other instruments of society.
-But only because a person, at some point in time, entered the path of more complex relations in society and took an important step towards accelerating the processes of those around us.
+Social institutions do not arise because people cannot live without banks, contracts and other instruments of society.
+They arise only because a person at some point in time stepped onto the path of more complex relations in society and took an important step towards accelerating the surrounding processes.

 Money and contracts should become available to robots, not because this is a sick fantasy of robot fans who have forgotten what Skynet is.
 But only because the new industrial revolution sets itself the task of building complex automated chains, the processes in which will affect the exchange of both technical information and economic information, and will also proceed at a speed inaccessible to humans.

 One of the examples of our experiments: negotiating road space and right of way payments for autonomous vehicles to reduce congestion.
 What a person would absolutely not do in traffic, the car will do for you without difficulties: you want to switch lanes, your car and your neighbor's car exchange offers on the cost of such an operation at a rate of hundreds msgs per second, they will reveal an equilibrium price, and so you are already in the next faster moving lane.
 This means that now it will become available to “charge” your ride with uber and make it faster.

 Robots need money that will be directly available to them in order to be able to perform operations without a person at the speed with which only machines can make decisions.
 And all this is solely for a person to enjoy life in the Smart City!